stevesloka/azure-graphapi/README.md

 Performs an HTTPS DELETE request.
 The callback signature is `callback(err)`.

-#### graph.request(method, ref [,args...], data, callback)

-Performs the HTTPS request specified by the `method`.
-The `data` is the request object and can be `null`.
-The callback signature is `callback(err)` for 204 (No Content) responses and `callback(err, response)` for all other success status codes.

 #### graph.getObjects(ref [,args...], objectType, callback)

 Performs an HTTPS GET request and accumulates all objects having the specified `objectType` (e.g., "User").
-The callback signature is `callback(err, response)`.
+The callback signature is `callback(err, objects)`.
 This method follows the `odata.nextLink` property in the response and continues until no more batches of objects are available.

 ## Notes